mehmetozanguven/mehmetozanguven.github.io/_posts/spring_framework/2020-12-29-spring-security-3-userDetailsManager-bcryptPasswordEncoder.md

 	public static final String DEF_DELETE_USER_SQL = "delete from users where username = ?";
 	public static final String DEF_UPDATE_USER_SQL = "update users set password = ?, enabled = ? where username = ?";
     public static final String DEF_DELETE_USER_AUTHORITIES_SQL = "delete from authorities where username = ?";
     // ....
 }
 ```

 Take a careful look at this class, this class says that:

->  "Hey developer, you should have a table called **users which has 3 columns--username,password,enabled--(to create, delete or update the users)** and **authorities which has 2 columns--username,authority--(to store authority for the user)**, because that's my the default behavior.
+> "Hey developer, you should have a table called **users which has 3 columns--username,password,enabled--(to create, delete or update the users)** and table called **authorities which has 2 columns--username,authority--(to store authority for the user)**, because that's my the default behavior.
 If you want to change table's name, in somehow you should override it!!"

-To create your own `JdbcUserDetailsManager` you should give your `DataSource` to the JdbcUserDetailsManager and manager will try to connect your database with that source.
+To create your own `JdbcUserDetailsManager` you should give your `DataSource` to the JdbcUserDetailsManager and JdbcUserDetailsManager will try to connect your database with that source.

 Here is the configuration: